slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowEquipmentIds | int | Workflow Equipment ID is one of the unique identifier for this workflow equipment record. workflowIds | int | Workflow Ids is the unique identifier of the associated workflow. equipmentIds | string | Equipment Id one of the filter option and the unique identifier of the associated equipment.

 ### 17. Workflow Facility Table

-This section outlines how to retrieve data from the Workflow Answer table using the provided endpoint.
-You have the flexibility to fetch specific data by including workflow Ids, workflow type Ids, and workflows.
+This section outlines how to retrieve data from the Workflow Facility table using the provided endpoint.
+You have the flexibility to fetch specific data by including workflow Facility Ids, workflow Ids and facility Ids.
 The Unit type endpoint also supports pagination for managing large datasets effectively.

 > Example Request